 Worship Space Acoustics

-There are many things an acoustical consultant will consider when doing the acoustical design of a space, like the angle of a wall or the height of the ceiling.
-These can make the difference between whether people like being in the space or not.
+There are many things to consider when doing the acoustical design of a space.
+These considerations can make the difference between whether people like being in the space or not.

-AcoustiControl works in concert with the design team to ensure that the worship space sounds as good as it looks.
+AcoustiControl works closely with the design team to ensure that the space sounds as good as it looks.

 Call us today at 314.436.9770 to learn how we can help you.